AliMoeen/AliMoeenBlog/input/posts/2017-03-03 how-not-to-use-entity-framework-for-bulk-insert.md

-Title: How not to use Entity Framework for Bulk Insert
+Title: How Not to Use Entity Framework for Bulk Insert
-Lead: I used SqlBulkCopy as a much more efficient alternative to Entity Framework for Bulk Upload
+Lead: I Used Sqlbulkcopy as a Much More Efficient Alternative to Entity Framework for Bulk Upload

 Date: 3/3/2017